top of page

 Due to its phytoestrogenic content, licorice root has been used in traditional medicine to:

-Tea (root slices or powder) Soothes digestion and throat, sustains immunity
+• Tea (root slices or powder) soothes digestion and throat, enhances immunity

-DGL tablets/chews Excellent for ulcers, GERD, without glycyrrhizin's blood pressure effect
+• DGL tablets/chews are perfect for ulcers and GERD, without the blood pressure effects of glycyrrhizin

-Tincture or extract Potent delivery for adrenal or immune support
+• Tincture or extract supports adrenal or immune health

-Topical creams/ointments Frequently used in skin creams for eczema or inflammation
+• Topical creams/ointments are frequently applied in skin treatments for eczema or inflammation

-To make a simple tea: Boil 1 tsp dried root in 1 cup water for 10–15 minutes.
-Strain and have 1–2 cups a day.
+To make a simple tea: Simmer 1 tsp of dried root in 1 cup of water for 10–15 minutes.
+Strain and consume 1–2 cups daily.

 Dried licorice root tea